beastapple/100-days-of-code/r1-log.md

 ### R1D22 14 Feb
 Happy Valentine's!
 Working through more fCC javascript lessons and joining the Leon Noel 100devs stream tonight.

+### R1D23 15 Feb
+Learning how to use Appwrite and work with a back end! feels legit!

+### R1D24 16 Feb
+Working through Upskill lessons to get a solid feel for a full stack web app.
+This is an amazing resource, free!